Tennis Clubs in Lubbock, TX

 Top Lubbock Area High School Tennis Programs

-Lubbock area high schools compete across UIL 5A and 6A classifications, with schools from Lubbock ISD, Frenship ISD, and Lubbock-Cooper ISD all fielding competitive tennis programs.
+Lubbock area high schools compete across UIL Classifications 4A, 5A, and 6A, with schools from Lubbock ISD, Frenship ISD, and Lubbock-Cooper ISD fielding competitive boys and girls tennis programs.
 Lubbock serves as a regional UIL tennis site, hosting district and regional competitions for West Texas schools.
-The area's top six high school programs by facility and competitive standing are:
+These programs provide strong development pathways for junior players aspiring to collegiate tennis.

-• Lubbock Coronado High School – Competes in UIL 5A/6A (District 3-5A).
-The Mustangs are one of Lubbock's most competitive tennis programs and a consistent contender in district and regional play.
-Named after Spanish explorer Francisco Vázquez de Coronado — the same explorer who inspired El Paso's Coronado High School, making these two West Texas rivals share an interesting namesake history.
+• Lubbock Coronado High School Mustangs – UIL 5A (District 3-5A).
+One of Lubbock's most competitive programs and a consistent district and regional contender.
+Named after Spanish explorer Francisco Vázquez de Coronado, sharing a namesake connection with El Paso's Coronado High School.

-• Lubbock High School (Westerners) – Competes in UIL 5A.
-Lubbock High advanced to the UIL 5A Boys Doubles State Quarterfinal in 2022, demonstrating strong individual player development.
-One of the oldest and most storied athletic programs in the city.
+• Lubbock High School Westerners – UIL 5A.
+One of the oldest athletic programs in the city.
+Advanced to the UIL 5A Boys Doubles State Quarterfinal in 2022, demonstrating strong player development and individual achievement.

-• Lubbock Estacado High School – Competes in UIL 4A/5A.
-Active district competitor in the Lubbock ISD alongside Coronado and Monterey.
+• Lubbock Estacado High School Matadors – UIL 4A/5A.
+Active district competitor alongside Coronado and Monterey, providing opportunities for student-athletes in Lubbock ISD.

-The Texas Tech Lady Raiders had a landmark 2024-25 season, winning the 2025 Big 12 Women's Tennis Championship with a 4-2 victory over UCF — only the second Big 12 tournament title in program history and first since 2017.
-The team finished the regular season 22-2 and earned a home NCAA Tournament host site for the first time since 2018.
-Junior Yekaterina Dmitrichenko was named the Big 12 Tournament Most Outstanding Player after going 5-0 across the week (3-0 doubles, 2-0 singles), clinching the championship with a 6-4, 6-4 win at No. 2 singles.
-Five Lady Raiders earned All-Tournament honors: Dmitrichenko, Jermine Sherif, Mariia Hlahola, Avelina Sayfetdinova, and Hailey Murphy.
-Head coach Brian Herendeen guided the team to what he described as the most-improved program in the country in 2025.
+The Lady Raiders captured the 2025 Big 12 Women's Tennis Championship with a 4-2 win over UCF, their second Big 12 tournament title in program history.
+Junior Yekaterina Dmitrichenko was named Big 12 Tournament Most Outstanding Player, and five players earned All-Tournament honors.
+Head coach Brian Herendeen guided the program to what he described as the most-improved team in the country in 2025.

-The Texas Tech men's program reached the NCAA Championships 12 times under longtime head coach Tim Siegel during his 23-year tenure (1992–2015), including a Sweet 16 run in 2005 — the program's best postseason result.
-Siegel, a two-time Big 12 Coach of the Year, retired in 2015 with a 330-244 record.
-The program is currently led by head coach Michael Breler and continues to compete in the Big 12 Conference.
-The program won the Border Conference tennis championship in 1936, 1937, and 1950, reflecting a long history of competitive tennis at the university.
+The Red Raiders men's team has reached the NCAA Championships 12 times under longtime head coach Tim Siegel, including a Sweet 16 appearance in 2005.
+The program, currently led by head coach Michael Breler, continues to compete at the top level in the Big 12 Conference.
+The men's program has a long history, winning the Border Conference tennis championships in 1936, 1937, and 1950.

 Lubbock tennis players looking for organized competitive play can find tournaments, doubles leagues, match play, and junior team tennis at tenniscircuits.com — the USTA Connect Partner platform serving tennis clubs and players across Texas.